zerjz/lexitron/home.md

 Malsyrian Manor
 The Celestial Dream
 Club Crimson
-Val`Sharith's Shade
+Val'Sharith's Shade
-Gal`Vae, City of the Dead
+Gal'Vae, City of the Dead
 The Dark Forest
-An`Nar, Court of the Ifrit
+An'Nar, Court of the Ifrit
-Ra`En, Bastion of the Ifrit
+Ra'En, Bastion of the Ifrit
 The Alchemy Chambers
 Dream Simulation: Seasons
 Vinespur Cay